top of page

 • Gain an intimate understanding of how a watch works and become adept at processes covered in the course content.

-• Know why different hand-wound mechanical watch movement works in a particular way.
+• Fully understand why different hand-wound mechanical watch movement works in a particular way.

 • Understand different configurations of wheel train layouts and power transfer though an array of movements.